Written by

 Step 8: Restart the computer to see if the disk error is solved.

-Find this article useful?
-Why not share it on your social platform?
+Is this article useful?
+If yes, why not share it on your social platform?

 Case 2: Disk unknown not Initialized and no size in Disk Management

-If Disk Management fails to grab any information about the hard drive or storage capacity, there are possibly disk errors or cartridge problems.
+If Disk Management fails to grab any information about the storage capacity of the hard drive, there are possibly disk errors or cartridge problems.
 Any operations may fail due to the "external hard drive not initialized I/O" error.

 Method 1: Power off the PC and remove the battery